Saint-Maclou Church, Rouen copyright French Moments

 The Renaissance Fountain

-A fountain dating from the Renaissance era has been set up against the wall of the church at the corner of the Place Barthélémy and the Rue Martainville.
-It is bears some resemblance with another famous fountain: the Manneken Pis in Brussels.
+A fountain dating from the Renaissance era has been set up against the wall of the church at the corner of Place Barthélémy and the Rue Martainville.
+It bears some resemblance with another famous fountain: the Manneken Pis in Brussels.

 Renaissance Fountain by Saint Maclou Church in Rouen copyright French Moments